-Moody's assigns a BFSR of C to LeasePlan, which is based on the company's important global car leasing franchise, not only in the Netherlands but also in other European markets, Australasia and the United States, well-diversified client portfolio and solid financial fundamentals.
+Moody's assigns a BFSR of C to LeasePlan, which is based on the company's important global car leasing franchise, not only in the Netherlands but also in other European markets, Australasia and the United States, welldiversified client portfolio and solid financial fundamentals.
 The rating is, however, constrained by total reliance on wholesale funding sources and the monoline nature of the bank.

 As a point of reference, the assigned BFSR of C is a notch below the scorecard derived BFSR of C+.
-The decision to assign a lower BFSR reflects our belief that LeasePlan's total reliance on wholesale funding sources and the monoline nature of the firm are sufficiently important rating constraints on the BFSR for there to be an assigned BFSR which is divergent to that of the scorecard output.
+The decision to assign a lower BFSR reflects our belief that LeasePlan's total reliance on wholesale funding sources and the monoline nature of the firm coupled with pressure on profitability due to higher funding costs are sufficiently important rating constraints on the BFSR for there to be an assigned BFSR which is divergent to that of the scorecard output.
 Moody's is cognisant of the shortcomings the bank financial strength scorecard may display for certain banks, especially with regard to their business model.